Iloilo: Panay Railways

+Jalaur Dam

+Jalaur High Dam with a maximum capacity of 250 million cubic meters, one of the largest in the Philippines.

+The Jalaur Dam or more formally known as the Jalaur River Multi-Purpose Project Stage II (JRMP II) located in the municipality of Calinog, Iloilo, is the first major water reservoir developed in the Visayas and Mindanao.
+It also serves as the National Irrigation Administration's flagship initiative in Western Visayas.
+The project is designed to promote inclusive growth by utilizing the Jalaur River for a range of purposes.
+It is projected to boost rice production by more than 300 metric tons, providing year-round irrigation to 31,840 hectares of farmland and benefiting roughly 25,000 farming households.
+In addition, it will supply Iloilo City with an estimated 86,000 cubic meters of water daily and generate about 6.8 megawatts of electricity.

 Accessibility

 Festive Walk Transport Hub and the Premium Point-to-Point (P2P) Bus servicing Iloilo City to Iloilo International, Kalibo International, and Caticlan Airports and vice versa.

 Iloilo is one of the most accessible provinces in the Philippines.
-Iloilo can be reached by plane on regular commercial international flights from Hong Kong and Singapore to the Iloilo International Airport.
+Iloilo can be reached by plane on regular commercial international flights from Hong Kong, Bangkok, and Singapore to the Iloilo International Airport.
 Direct domestic flights connect Iloilo to other major cities in the Philippines including Manila, Cebu, Davao, General Santos, Puerto Princesa, Zamboanga and Cagayan de Oro.
-Direct ferry routes and roll-on roll-off connections on the Philippines’ nautical highway are also available between Iloilo and all other major cities in the country.
+Direct ferry routes and roll-on roll-off connections on the Philippines' nautical highway are also available between Iloilo and all other major cities in the country.

-By plane, travel time to the Iloilo takes around 1 hour from Manila, 30 minutes from Cebu, 2 hours and 30 minutes from Hong Kong, and 3 hours and 30 minutes from Singapore.
+By plane, travel time to the Iloilo takes around 1 hour from Manila, 30 minutes from Cebu, 2 hours and 30 minutes from Hong Kong, 3 hours and 50 minutes from Bangkok, and 3 hours and 30 minutes from Singapore.
 By direct ferry, Iloilo is approximately 1.5 hours away from Bacolod, and 15 minutes away from Guimaras.
 By land, Iloilo is around 4–5 hours away from Boracay, 3 hours away from Kalibo, and 2 hours away from Roxas City.